 Finally, the Holy Spirit won!
 Out in my back yard, He calmed me down enough so I could light a match, and I burned that entire pile of things associated with Mormonism.

 J.R. and I are both ordained ministers.
-We’re also Certified Christian Counselors, and spend much of our time counseling with people about God’s word and helping them put it to use in their lives.
-While J.R. counsels with men in general, addressing problems they have most specifically in their marriages, I spend a lot of time mentoring women coming out of Mormonism … a long and painful process, even in the best of circumstances.
-Through that mentoring, I became concerned about what I kept hearing from women … stories about their lives in Mormonism that didn’t bear any resemblance to the public relations pitch that the LDS Church tries to sell not only to the world in general, but to the Mormon women themselves.
-Weighed down by the incredibly heavy burden of “performance” required by the Mormon Church, and held back by fear of losing everything they hold dear, these women remained silent for years, struggling to appear “okay” when “okay” is the furthest thing from the truth.
+We’re also Certified Christian Counselors, and spend much of our time counseling people about God’s Word and helping them put it to use in their lives.
+While J.R. counsels men in general, addressing problems they have most specifically in their marriages, I spend a lot of time mentoring women coming out of Mormonism … a long and painful process, even in the best of circumstances.
+Through that mentoring, I became concerned about what I kept hearing from women … stories about their lives in Mormonism that didn’t bear any resemblance to the public relations pitch that the LDS Church tries to sell, not only to the world in general, but to the Mormon women themselves.
+Weighed down by the incredibly heavy “burden of performance” required by the Mormon Church, and held back by fear of losing everything they hold dear, these women remained silent for years, struggling to appear “okay” when “okay” is the furthest thing from the truth.

-Whether you are a woman (or man) who is leaving (or has already left) the LDS Church … or a woman who is still LDS … or someone in ministry to Mormons or with a friend or relative who is Mormon, I encourage you to get this ebook!
-Not only will the women find that you are not alone and the men find how much “LDS priesthood holder” you still have in you, but – no matter who you are – you will find answers in this book.
+Whether you are a woman (or man) who is leaving (or has already left) the LDS Church … or a woman who is still LDS … or someone in ministry to Mormons or with a friend or relative who is Mormon, I encourage you to get this e-book!
+Not only will the women find that they are not alone and the men find how much “LDS priesthood holder” they still have in them, but – no matter who you are – you will find answers in this book.
 The most important answer you will find is Jesus, because if you have Him, He will guide you to all the other answers you need, just as He did for me.